mwrig134/NBA-Player-ShotChart-Analysis/README.md

 # NBA-Player-ShotChart-Analysis

+Please see Kobe Every Shot Ever-checkpoint.ipynb for code.
+Original file was compromised.

 This graphic shows a complete collection of all shot attempts by NBA Superstar, Kobe Bryant.

 The inspiration for this project comes from this LA Times graphic: https://graphics.latimes.com/kobe-every-shot-ever/